Lauren Jansen

-Lauren Jansen (born 24 December 1992) is an Australian basketball player from the Australian Capital Territory.
+Lauren Jansen (born 24 December 1992) is an Australian basketball player from the Canberra.
 She has played several seasons for the Canberra Capitals.

 Personal

-Lauren Jansen was born in Canberra, Australian Capital Territory on 24 December 1992.
+Lauren Jansen was born in Canberra, Australian Capital Territory, on 24 December 1992.
 She is 178 cm tall.
-She grew up as a fan of the Capitals and attended games for the team.
+She grew up as a fan of the Capitals and attended games of the team.
 She attended St Francis Xavier College.

 Basketball

 Juniors

 Jansen played her junior basketball in the Australian Capital Territory.
 In 2008, she played for the Wests Magpie's under-18 premier one division team.
 That season, as a 15-year-old, she was part of the team that beat the Brindabella team in the season championship.
-In 2008, she was also a part of the basketball program at the ACT Academy of Sport.
+In 2008, she was also part of the basketball program at the ACT Academy of Sport.
 In 2008, she received several honours from the organisation including earning the Ken Norris Emerging Talent Award and Basketball Squad Athlete of the Year Award.
 In 2009, while still on scholarship with the ACT Academy of Sport, she was honoured by being named as part of School Sport Australia's All-Star squad.
-As a member of all-star team, she participated in a tour in the United States in December 2009.
+As a member of All-star team, she participated in a tour of the United States in December 2009.